yamatogun/100-days-of-code/log.md

 **thoughts**
 i spent too much time on activities that are not important ...
 But i feel like I am getting better at handling tasks that take several days to be carried out, I can split and sustain my effort on several days if needed

+### Day 24: Friday, December 28th

+**progress**
+- doc about mock
+- read about dynamic programming
+- exercism: translate dna into rna

+### Day 25: Saturday, December 30th

+**progress**
+- Finished doc about mock
+- doc on dynamic programming

+**thoughts**
+I find it difficult to balance training between pure algo/python exercises and building app which is more focused on developing the portfolio.
+Feels like doing both is necessary.
+At the moment, I don't manage to find time for the app.